Considering Running Your Business From Home? – Find Out If Your Home Office Needs Planning Permission

 The rules on planning permission state that “incidental” buildings such as sheds and summerhouses can be built without planning permission, provided that they aren’t breaking any height or location restrictions.
 So, it might be natural to assume that building a shed for your office is a great loophole to take advantage of.

 The key word in planning permission rules is “incidental”.
-This basically means that if you were planning to use the new shed as an official place to carry out your business, but primarily use it for leisure or social, then you wouldn’t need planning permission.
+This basically means that if you were planning to use the new shed as an official place to carry out your business, but primarily use it for leisure or social, you wouldn’t need planning permission.

 However, if you were going to use this office 5 days a week as your primary working location, this is not classified as “incidental use”.
 Therefore, you must get planning permission before building an office in your garden.